apaleo/oss-traces/README.md

     - The value of such variables should be your respective `apaleo client id` and your `apaleo client secret`
     - Again remember that these values should stay always private.

-1. Run the project in your IDE of preference or console.
+1. Run the project in your IDE of preference or command line.

 1. Navigate to `https://localhost:5021`